oduyemi/fitnessguide_app/README.md

-A fitness evaluation app for Fitness Guide International.
-This project is executed by a team of two members; Opeyemi Oduyemi and Emeka Ijegalu of Lambdah Softwares.
-Learn more about Fitness Guide International at www.fitnessguideint.com
+A fitness Evaluation web application for Fitness Guide International